VoICE Immunization Evidence: Collateral effects on health

 Collateral Effects on Health

-Administration of measles vaccine has been found to be related with decreased childhood deaths from other causes, above and beyond the expected direct impact of the vaccine on measles.
+Administration of vaccines can also decrease childhood deaths from other causes, above and beyond the expected direct impact of the vaccine.

-In a 2014 review of the non-specific effects of measles vaccines, among others, the WHO Strategic Advisory Group of Experts indicated that some studies of measles vaccine were suggestive (but not conclusive) of a beneficial effect of measles vaccine on mortality beyond the expected direct effect of the vaccine against measles.
+Key Evidence: In a 2014 review of the non-specific effects of measles vaccines, among others, the WHO Strategic Advisory Group of Experts indicated that some studies of measles vaccine were suggestive (but not conclusive) of a beneficial effect of measles vaccine on overall mortality beyond the expected direct effect of the vaccine against measles.
+In particular, randomized control trials of children in Guinea- Bissau which looked at mortality up to the age of 9 months showed a low number of deaths post administration of the 3 doses of the measles vaccine over the study follow up period.
+Another trial in Nigeria also showed similar results.

 Vaccination may indirectly help prevent certain childhood cancers by priming the body to recognize and destroy tumor cells.

 Key Evidence: A study including thousands of children from the US state of Texas found that children born in counties with high coverage of HepB, Polio, and Hib vaccines were 33%, 37%, and 42% less likely to develop a specific type of leukemia than children in counties with lower coverage of each vaccine.